Government and Public

 You are a Pension beneficiary|

-and have accrued less than 2 years of service Contributions are refunded (with interest) to your spouse or, if you do not have a spouse, to your heirs.
+You have accrued less than 2 years of service Contributions are refunded (with interest) to your spouse or, if you do not have a spouse, to your heirs.

-and you have a spouse
+You have a spouse

 50%See Note 1of your pension integrated with the